Harmful Negative Effects Of Stress And Trauma

 This leads to excess abdominal fat and bigger bellies.

-Mindful meditation is an effective treatment for a variety of psychological problems and is especially effective for reducing.:
+Mindful meditation is an effective treatment for various psychological problems and is especially effective for reducing them.

 How To Manage Stress

 The goal of stress management is to:

 - Spend most of your time at low levels of stress

 - And increase it when needed for special occasions